 You will likely find that many retailers you normally shop with are participants in these online shopping portals.
 You are essentially getting extra cash back for things you would buy anyway.

 Banks and credit card companies are not the only game in town when it comes to cash back shopping.
 Other free shopping portals also offer cash back on virtually every online purchase you’ll ever make.
-Two of my favorite options are Ebates and Mr. Rebates.
+Some of my favorite options are Rakuten, Mr. Rebates, Capital One Shopping, and Earny.

-Some credit cards give you extra cash back when you spend money on gas (3%-Amex Blue Cash Preferred); others give you extra cash back for spending money in certain categories like groceries (6%-Amex Blue Cash Preferred) or dining out (3%-AARP Credit Card).
+Some credit cards give you extra cash back when you spend money on gas, others give you extra cash back for spending money in certain categories like groceries or dining out .
 Make sure you are making conscious decisions about which credit card you use for each purchase.
 Try to align your spending with the rewards for each card.
 At restaurants, use the credit card that gives you extra cash back for dining out.
 If you are paying for travel, use the card that gives you bonus rewards for every mile you fly.